thugiang0106/react-document/react-guide/README.md

 - Parts of React appilcation

 ```
-//Load the react library into this file
+// Load the react library into this file
 import './App.css';

-//a custom React component
+// a custom React component
 function App() {
   return (